Golden Gate (Jerusalem): Names

+In the 14th century, Ishtori Haparchi testified in his book Kaftor va-Ferach that the Jews referred to the site as the "Gates of Mercy": "And the masses call it 'Sha'arei Rachamim' (Gates of Mercy), and the Ishmaelites have become accustomed to this and call it 'Bab al-Rahma'".

+The modern Hebrew name of the Golden Gate is Sha'ar HaRachamim (שער הרחמים).

 History

 Early history

 The Golden Gate is located in the northern third of the Temple Mount's Eastern Wall.
 The eastern wall now visible was built in at least four stages, during the reign of Hezekiah, during the time of Zerubbabel, in the Hasmonean period and famously in the Herodian period.
 The present Golden Gate is thought to have been built on top of ruins of an earlier gate in the Eastern Wall.
 An arch, most possibly of a former gate, lies directly beneath the blocked entranceway of the Golden Gate.

 The 1st-century historian, Josephus, mentions an "eastern gate" in his Antiquities of the Jews, and makes note of the fact that this gate was considered within the far northeastern extremity of the inner sacred court.
 The Mishnah mentions a former causeway which led out of the Temple Mount eastward over the Kidron valley, extending as far as the Mount of Olives.
 Rabbi Eliezer, dissenting, says that it was not a causeway, but rather marble pillars over which cedar boards had been laid, used by the High Priest and his entourage.
 This gate, known as the Shushan Gate, was not used by the masses to enter the Temple Mount, but reserved only for the High Priest and all those that aided him when taking out the Red Heifer or the scapegoat on Yom Kippur.